Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 - Comparing pathways before committing to any agency.
 You've heard the private agency pitch.
 You want to know what the full landscape looks like — all four pathways with actual costs, timelines, and eligibility requirements — before you sign an intake contract

 - Questioning whether you need an agency at all.
 You're a step-parent, relative, or foster parent with a child on a PGO.
 An agency is not involved in your situation.
-You need the court process, the subsidy rules, and the home study requirements — not a matching service
+You need the court process, the support rules, and the home study requirements — not a matching service

 - Anyone who got an agency quote and wants context.
 Before you write the first cheque, know what you're getting and what alternatives exist